MicrosoftDocs/windows-dev-docs/terminal/troubleshooting.md

 ## Set your WSL distribution to start in the home `~` directory when launched

 By default, the `startingDirectory` of a profile is `%USERPROFILE%` (`C:\Users\<YourUsername>`).
 This is a Windows path.
-For WSL distributions, the file systems are now directly referenced, as of Windows Terminal [version 1.12.3472.0](https://github.com/microsoft/terminal/releases).
+For WSL distributions, the file systems can now be directly referenced, as of Windows Terminal [version 1.11.2921.0](https://github.com/microsoft/terminal/releases/tag/v1.11.2921.0).
 You can use `/home/<Your Ubuntu Username>` to directly refer to your home folder.
 For example, the following setting will launch the "Ubuntu-20.04" distribution in its home file path:

 ```json
 {